haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/haskell_model.rst

 STG: a functional language closer to the execution model.
 It's still typed but with primitive types.
-E.g. it tracks if a value is a heap object or an unboxed word (unboxed = doesn't have its own heap object) but not the Haskell type of the heap object.
+E.g. it tracks if a value is a heap object or an :term:`unboxed` word but not the Haskell type of the heap object.
 Complex forms are lowered to simpler ones (e.g. unboxed sums are lowered into unboxed tuples); this is called unarisation.